corespring/corespring-api/README.md

 We use Amazon S3 for deploying files - the management console is here:

+Each deployment uses its own s3 bucket: corespring-assets-${deployment}.
+The developer machines point to corespring-assets-dev for example.

+There are some useful utilities for working with the s3 assets:

+* [corespring-assets gem](https://github.com/corespring/corespring-api-assets) - some commands for pulling/pushing buckets and cleaning them.
+* [s3cmd](https://github.com/pearltrees/s3cmd-modification) - a command line utility for working with s3 (modded for parallel speed).

 https://corespring.signin.aws.amazon.com/console

 Ask evan for a user account.